OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 	return s
 {% endhighlight %}

-We used this method to find specific topics in the twitter data base that did not have anything to do with cars, for example some car tweets were related to people warning each other about police chasing a  criminal in a specific vehicle.
+We used this method to find specific topics in the twitter database that did not have anything to do with cars, for example some car tweets were related to people warning each other about police chasing a criminal in a specific vehicle.

-# Results
+# Preliminary Results

-Finally after building the model, creating the AWS server to collect the tweets, and cleaning the data can conduct the analysis.
-Using SQL queries, we processed the tweets of specific car brands day-by-day for the two-week period using different model thresholds.
-These day-by-day sentiment of the tweets is shown below for Tesla,
+Finally after building the model, creating the AWS server to collect the tweets and cleaning the database, we are now in a position to conduct the statistical analysis.
+Using appropriate SQL queries, we processed the tweets of specific car brands on a day-by-day basis for the two-week period using different model thresholds.
+These day-by-day sentiments of the tweets are shown below for Tesla,

 <figure>
     <img src="/assets/img/Tesla_model_pos_threshold_variation.png" width="70%" class="center"
          alt="Elephant at sunset">
-    <figcaption class="center">Fig. 4: The day-by-day positive sentiment time series for Tesla for various thresholds, in terms of the
+    <figcaption class="center">Fig. 5: The day-by-day positive sentiment time series for Tesla for various thresholds, in terms of the
     total percentage of the daily tweets.
     </figcaption>
 </figure>

+The $$y$$-axis represents the number of tweets related to Tesla, that were identified as being "positive" for a given day in the data set.
-In the Figure above we see that appears to be a spike around August 8th for tesla, but as the models prediction certainty threshold value ($$T$$) increases, which the strengths of these spikes shrinks.
-We observe that the percentages of positive or negative tweets drops as we increase the certainty threshold of the model.
+We see that there is a spike around August 8th for $$T=0$$.
+However, as the models prediction certainty threshold value ($$T$$) is increased, the strengths of these spikes shrinks.
+We also see that the baseline number of positively identified tweets decreases as we increase the certainty threshold of the model.

 ## Combining the sentiment curves

-In Fig XXX we observe that there are specific peaks in these sentiment curves that do not dissapear when you increase the certainty threshold.
+In Fig. 5 we observed that there are specific peaks in thesentiment curves that do not dissapear when the certainty threshold is increased.
+For example, at August 6th, there is a small consistent bump for all thresholds, intuitively, this should mean that this bump may be more important than other signals.
 These are the signals that we want to extract from the data.
-However, we notice that the curves for different $$T$$ values have vastly different scales, the scale for the $$T=0$$ curves are around 30%, while for $$T$$=0.8 it's more like 3%.
+However, the curves for different $$T$$ values have vastly different scales, the scale for the $$T=0$$ curves are around 30%, while for $$T$$=0.8 it's more like 3%.

-Another problem that we need to consider is that not all of the curves are to be taken with the same level of confidence.
+Another problem is that not all of the curves are to be taken with the same level of trust.
+Clearly the values with $$T=0$$ should be trusted less than high $$T$$ values.
+But how do we quantify our level of trust in the predictions for a given $$T$$?

-So now we are faced with two problems that we need to solve:
+So we are faced with two problems that we need to solve:

 * __Is it possible to remove the scale associated with the different thresholds?__
 * __Once we have similarly scales data, how can we combine the different curves together to get unique signal?__